-- Currently, 14 working craft galleries and workshops are being leased on preferential terms.
-In the 2011-2015 period about € 115,900 - LTL 400,000 from Lithuanian Cultural Support Fund for the implementation of small educational projects; and in the 2016-2018 period about € 214,000 - LTL 739,000 for the implementation of small educational projects, and the organisation of traditional fairs and European Artistic Crafts Days. - The galleries generated an average of 2 or 3 jobs per gallery, 80 in total, which contributed to support the local economy. - Attraction of more visitors, which is an important factor for tourism development.
-Furthermore, 3. activities targeted towards children, young people and local residents are very useful in the efforts to enlighten and understand the town's history and traditions, as well as to raise awareness on intangible heritage and to launch artistic experiences. - Now, there are 14 galleries and workshops participating in the programme, representing crafts of potters, blacksmiths, goldsmiths, textile, amber processing, stained-glass, paper cutting and other traditional folk arts.
+- implementation of small educational projects; and in the 2016-2018 period about € 214,000 LTL 739,000 for the implementation of small educational projects, and the organisation of traditional fairs and European Artistic Crafts Days. - 2.
+The galleries generated an average of 2 or 3 jobs per gallery, 80 in total, which contributed to support the local economy. - 3.
+Attraction of more visitors, which is an important factor for tourism development.
+Furthermore, activities targeted towards children, young people and local residents are very useful in the efforts to enlighten and understand the town's history and traditions, as well as to raise awareness on intangible heritage and to launch artistic experiences. - 4.
+Now, there are 14 galleries and workshops participating in the programme, representing crafts of potters, blacksmiths, goldsmiths, textile, amber processing, stained-glass, paper cutting and other traditional folk arts.
 In the workshop-galleries a lot of attention is paid to children and students while organising educational circles.
 The participants of the program actively take part in city festivals, fairs and international events.